 I’d rather send you an encouraging email than pick up the phone, and there is something about striking up a conversation with that other mom at the park that makes me feel like I’m the shy teenager with her nose always in a book to avoid social situations.

-But I continue to be called to community, to the richness of life where you can reach out and touch the person beside you and watch their eyes twinkle as they laugh – literally – out loud.
+But I continue to be called to community, to the richness of life where you can reach out and touch the person beside you and watch their eyes twinkle as they laugh—literally—out loud.

 In the speed of interacting online and in social media I discover that I’ve become so accustomed to quick responses that I’ve forgotten the art of conversation and how to really listen to someone.

-So this year, I’m doing my best to step away from my comfort zone and into this space where community doesn’t need to be big, but it does need to have depth.
+These days, I’m doing my best to step away from my comfort zone and into this space where community doesn’t need to be big, but it does need to have depth.